brucemack/tt07-sb-mixer/docs/math.md

 $$\ x(t) = Acos(\omega_Rt) $$

-We write the expression for the output voltage in the left and right tails of the circuit:
+We write the expression for the output voltage in the left and right tails of the circuit.
+Again, we leverage the un-delayed phase of the square wave $\ w(t)$ and the delayed phase $\ w(t + \pi/\omega_L)$ to achieve the desired switching between the left and right tails of the circuit:

 $$\ l(t) = V_{DD} - R \cdot \left( w(t){g_mAcos(\omega_Rt) \over 2} + w(t)B_{LT} + w(t+\pi/\omega_L){-g_mAcos(\omega_Rt) \over 2} + w(t+\pi/\omega_L)B_{RT} \right) $$